Configuring Colors and Fonts

 PyCharm comes with a number of pre-defined color schemes.
 You can select one of them, or create your own one, and configure its settings to your taste.

-- Under the Color Scheme node, open pages to configure specific color preferences and font types for the different supported languages and PyCharm components.
+Under the Color Scheme node, open the corresponding pages to configure specific color preferences for the supported languages and PyCharm components.

 So far, the changes to the language defaults are made; now let's look how they can be inherited.